 Joint Intelligence, Surveillance and Reconnaissance

 The Alliance has long recognised the fundamental importance of Joint Intelligence, Surveillance and Reconnaissance (JISR) to its strategic preparedness and to the success of its operations and missions.
-The aim of this capability is to support the coordinated collection, processing and sharing within NATO of ISR material gathered by the future Alliance Ground Surveillance system (AGS), the current NATO Airborne Early Warning and Control Force (NAEW&C Force) and Allies’ own ISR assets.
+The aim of this capability is to support the coordinated collection, processing and sharing within NATO of ISR material gathered by the Alliance Ground Surveillance (AGS) system, the NATO Airborne Early Warning and Control Force (NAEW&C Force) and Allies’ own ISR assets.

 Alliance Ground Surveillance

 The Alliance Ground Surveillance (AGS) programme represents an excellent example of transatlantic cooperation, thanks to the multinational industrial cooperation on which the programme has been founded.
 The AGS system is an essential enabling capability for forces across the full spectrum of NATO’s current and future operations and missions.
-Using advanced radar sensors, it will be able to continuously detect and track moving objects (such as tanks, trucks or helicopters that are moving on or near the ground) in all weather conditions and provide radar imagery of areas of interest on the ground and at sea.
+Using advanced radar sensors, it is able to continuously detect and track objects that are moving on or near the ground (such as tanks, trucks or helicopters) in all weather conditions and provide radar imagery of areas of interest on the ground and at sea.

-As such, AGS will complement the NATO Airborne Warning and Control System (AWACS), which already monitors Alliance airspace.
-The AGS Core will be an integrated system consisting of air, ground and support segments.
-The air segment includes five unmanned aircraft and is expected to be operational in the 2019/2020 timeframe.
+As such, AGS complements the NATO Airborne Warning and Control System (AWACS), which already monitors Alliance airspace.
+The AGS Core is an integrated system consisting of air, ground and support segments.
+The air segment includes five remotely piloted surveillance aircraft.

-As one of the most visible and tangible examples of what cooperation between Allies can achieve, the NATO Airborne Warning & Control System (AWACS) provides NATO-owned and operated airborne command and control, air and maritime surveillance, and battlespace management capability.
-An iconic capability, AWACS has continuously proven itself a critical asset over Libya and Afghanistan, and most recently safeguarding the Alliance’s eastern perimeter and providing support to the Global Coalition forces in their fight against ISIS.
+As one of the most visible and tangible examples of what cooperation between Allies can achieve, the NATO Airborne Warning and Control System (AWACS) provides NATO-owned and operated airborne command and control, air and maritime surveillance, and battlespace management capability.
+AWACS has continuously proven itself to be a critical asset to NATO and Allies, for example by safeguarding the Alliance’s eastern perimeter and providing support to the Global Coalition to Defeat ISIS.

 Alliance Future Surveillance and Control capability

-At the Warsaw Summit in 2016, NATO leaders launched the Alliance Future Surveillance and Control (AFSC) initiative in order to determine how NATO will maintain its situational awareness and command Allied forces after the retirement of NATO AWACS in 2035.
+At the 2016 NATO Summit in Warsaw, NATO Leaders launched the Alliance Future Surveillance and Control (AFSC) initiative in order to determine how NATO will maintain its situational awareness and command Allied forces after the retirement of AWACS in 2035.
 NATO is now moving forward to redefine its means for surveillance and control in the future.

-In cooperation with Allied experts from a range of communities and backgrounds – including military, industry, and science and technology – NATO is launching studies to evaluate new technologies.
-These studies will inform decisions by NATO, individual Allies or multinational groups to develop and acquire new systems in the future.
-These solutions could include combinations of interconnected air, ground, space or unmanned systems to collect and share information.
+In cooperation with Allied experts from a range of communities and backgrounds – including military, industry, and science and technology – NATO is evaluating new technologies and solutions through studies that will inform decisions by NATO, individual Allies or multinational groups to develop and acquire new systems in the future.
+These solutions could include combinations of interconnected air, ground, space, manned or unmanned systems to collect and share information.

 Air command and control